-Precipitation pickup over the tropical eastern Pacific similar to Fig. 1 is shown for 20-year time intervals from the historical (Fig. 3a) and Representative Concentration Pathways 8.5 (RCP8.5; Fig. 3b) runs for the NCAR CCSM4 from the CMIP5 archive.
-For the historical run, model output is analyzed for the period 1981-2000.
-For a given \hat{T} bin the conditional average precipitation rates do not reach quite as high values as the corresponding 0.5 degree values for similar CWV due to the coarser 1 degree resolution.
+Precipitation pickup over the tropical eastern Pacific similar to Fig. 1 is shown for 20-yr time intervals from the historical (Fig. 3a) and RCP8.5 (Fig. 3b) runs for the NCAR CCSM4 from the CMIP5 archive.
+For the historical run, model output is analyzed for the period 1981- 2000.
+For a given \hat{T} bin, the conditional average precipitation rates do not reach quite as high values as the corresponding 0.5° values for similar CWV because of the coarser 1° resolution.
 The precipitation pickup for the different \hat{T} bins is similar to that seen in Fig. 1a.
 The curvature seen for the highest CWV bin will be discussed below.

-For the RCP8.5 run the 20-year period corresponding to the end-of-century (EoC; 2081-2100) has been analyzed.
-The mean warming for the region is about 4 K, so the curves for 273 through 278 K in Fig. 3b are most comparable to those shown for the historical run in Fig. 3a.
+For the RCP8.5 run, the 20-yr period corresponding to the end of the century (EoC; 2081-2100) has been analyzed.
+The mean warming for the region is about 4 K, so the curves for 273-278 K in Fig. 3b are most comparable to those shown for the historical run in Fig. 3a.
 To facilitate comparison to the onset values for the historical run, curves are included for a larger range of temperatures, displaying bins from 270 K, even though this temperature is now uncommon in the warmer climate.
 In Fig. 3b it can be seen that the pickup in precipitation shifts to higher values of CWV for warmer temperatures, as expected qualitatively.
 Quantification of how the onset shifts will be analyzed in more detail by comparing the increase in w_c with \hat{T} in the historical and end-of-century case.
-In particular it will be of interest to know how this increase compares to that given by a constant relative humidity case, in which the moisture content of the atmosphere increases at around 7 % / K, by the Clausius-Clapeyron equation (Trenberth et al. 2005; Dai 2006; Soden et al. 2005).
+In particular, it will be of interest to know how this increase compares to that given by a constant relative humidity case, in which the moisture content of the atmosphere increases at around $7\% \text{ K}^{-1}$ by the Clausius-Clapeyron equation (Trenberth et al. 2005; Dai 2006; Soden et al. 2005).